fracpete/kodi-nfo-generator/README.md

 The tool will then scour the movie directories for these files and pull in the information and create the `.nfo` files in the same location.

+It is also possible to pull in information about episodes of a TV series.
+Though this is slow due to a lot more API calls.
+In this case, [.nfo](https://kodi.wiki/view/NFO_files/Episodes) files for TV episodes are being generated.
+The video files need to have the pattern `S01E01` in the file name to be recognized by kodi (and the generator).
+The episodes can either be in the same directory of the .nfo file of the series or in sub-directories.

 ## Installation

 You can install the tool with pip as follows: